 The Tour Company I Used To Visit The Sahara Desert from Marrakech

-Of course, the cost is one of the most important factors for the budget travelers when booking a tour.
+Of course, cost is one of the most important factors for budget travelers when booking a tour.

 I wanted to find the most affordable desert tour that still covered all the main attractions.

-Matt and I were browsing different tour companies when Hicham, the owner of Ya Salam Hostel where we were staying, offered us the desert tour through his company.
+Matt and I were browsing different tour companies when Hicham, the owner of Ya Salam Hostel where we were doing a work exchange, offered us a Sahara Desert tour through his company.

-Awesome Morocco Tours and Travel is his own company that does tours all over Morocco, for cheap prices.
+Awesome Morocco Tours is his own company that does tours all over Morocco, for cheap prices.

 The prices differ depending on the size of the tour, so it’s best to contact him directly if you’re thinking of using his company.

 He is a super nice and accommodating guy, happy to help in any way he can.

 Other Resources For Finding Sahara Desert Tours From Marrakech